Citizen Science at Felix Neck

 Taking inventory and monitoring of specific wildlife and plants provides us with information on how well our wildlife sanctuaries represent the biological diversity found in Massachusetts and provides information on changes over time.

 Felix Neck offers many opportunities to participate in wildlife research and protection efforts as a citizen science volunteer.

-Our Coastal Waterbird Program is looking for volunteers!
-If you have a few hours a week and want to learn more about shorebirds, become a volunteer shorebird monitor with Mass Audubon at Felix Neck.
-Learn about the seasonal birds that call our beaches home while contributing to one of our important citizen science programs.
+Our Coastal Waterbird Program is looking for volunteer shorebird monitors!
+If you have a few hours a week, you can help us protect and monitor threatened shorebirds such as Piping Plovers, terns, and American Oystercatchers.
+You'll learn about the seasonal birds that call our beaches home while contributing to one of our important citizen science programs.
 Training and equipment are provided.